 Jelle, can you tell us how and when your love for science started?

-I have been passionate about (life) science since as long as I can remember.
+I have been passionate about (life) sciences for as long as I can remember.
 When I was little, I was already very curious to discover how the world works, specifically with regards to nature.
-During high school, biology quickly became my favourite course, as it provided me with all the answers that I had been so curious for.
-However, with every answer came more questions.
+During high school, biology quickly became my favourite subject, as it provided me with all the answers that I had been so curious about.
+However, every answer sparked more questions.
 Hence, it was a natural step for me to continue my studies in the field of biology to satisfy my urge for research and innovation.

 What is something biomedical innovators have to deal with that you want to fix?

 I believe that very few people are aware of the difficulties that biomedical innovators face to bring a novel device/medication/technique to the market (and thus to patients).
 There is very little realisation about how many innovations, that each could have a serious impact on the quality of our healthcare, never make it to the market regardless of their often enormous potential.
-For example in the case of the antibiotics market, where it is practically impossible to bring new compounds to the market, even though we really need them.
-Creating awareness of these issues and struggles is step one in boosting biomedical innovation.
+For example, in the case of the antibiotics market, it is practically impossible to bring new compounds to the market even though we really need them.
+Creating awareness of these issues and struggles is the first step in boosting biomedical innovation.

 What are your credentials/past experience, for working in your position?